Reggio Emilia Approach to Early Childhood Education

 1. In-Depth Projects

-Most of us must have spent our school days of learning staring at a teacher as they explain things.
-But in this approach, each child gets to learn from a project structured around his areas of interest.
+Most of us must have spent our school days learning, staring at a teacher as they explain things.
+However, in this approach, each child gets to learn from a project structured around his areas of interest.
 Teachers call these “adventures”.
 They document the child’s development as these projects progress to track their growth.

 2. The Practice of Collaboration